uday-prakash11/Real-Time-Currency-Converter-Project/README.md

 1.API for Exchange Rates:

-Using a reliable API service to get real-time exchange rates using ExchangeRate-API.
+ A reliable API service to get real-time exchange rates using ExchangeRate-API.

 2.Python Libraries: